 Yes.DCI should also be notified in cases involving the sexual exploitation of children.

-6. Where does DCI have offices?
+6. Where is DCI located?

 Operations Section >